 No. If you were enrolled prior to Fall 2017, you will stay as either a JN or TCF major.
 However, you may switch to the new catalog year (17-18) to become a News Media or Creative Media major.
 Students should consult with their advisor on this decision.
-You must make that decision before April 14, 2017.
+Please fill out a curriculum change form in the main office, PH 490.

 If I am an existing JN or TCF student, should I switch into one of the other majors?